 A – The Yellow Card Scheme includes a facility to report suspected adverse incidents associated with products used in psychological treatments.
 In addition, in guideline development, when reviewing the evidence relating to interventions, the National Institute for Health and Care Excellence’s guideline development committees will take into account any adverse outcomes that are reported, alongside the clinical and cost-effectiveness.
 Patients are able to raise concerns about such treatments directly with a healthcare professional, by raising a concern with the healthcare provider or by making a complaint.

 The answer would suggest that the Yellow Card Scheme allows the Medicines & Healthcare products Regulatory Agency (MHRA) to monitor the safety of all healthcare products in the UK to ensure they are acceptably safe for patients and those that use them.
 According to its website, (11th July) reports can be made for all medicines including vaccines, blood factors and immunoglobulins, herbal medicines and homeopathic remedies, and all medical devices available on the UK market.
-The term ‘medical device’ is defined (11th July) so as to cover almost all products, except medicines, that are used in healthcare.
+The term ‘medical device’ was defined (11th July) so as to cover almost all products, except medicines, that are used in healthcare.
 They can be used for the diagnosis, prevention, monitoring or treatment of illness or disability.
 An adverse incident is an event that caused, or almost caused, an injury to a patient or other person or a wrong or delayed diagnosis and treatment of a patient.

 However, on contacting MHRA they have indicated that the Yellow Card Scheme is not available to those reporting and recording adverse health events resulting from non-pharmacological treatments such as GET/CBT.
 GET/CBT are not deemed by the MHRA as products and they are to amend their definition of ‘devices’ on their website to make this clear.